American Elasmobranch Society

 Article IX: Procedures

 Section 1.
 The American Elasmobranch Society (AES) administers all programs and activities free from discrimination based on race, color, national origin, age, sex, religion, marital status, sexual orientation, pregnancy, parenthood, or disability.
+All members of AES must abide by the AES Code of Ethics.
+Any AES member reporting a violation of any kind shall be protected by the AES Whistle Blower Policy.

 Section 2.
 Voting Procedures

+a.
 The slate of nominees for all elected positions shall be finalized by the Nominating Committee by the end of the calendar year prior to the annual meeting and furnished to the Secretary by January 20.
 The slate of nominees will be provided to the members by February 1.
-Ballots will be mailed by February 15 to all standard members in good standing of the Society, and will include spaces for write-in candidates.
-Ballots must be returned to the Nominating Committee Chair postmarked no later than April 15.
+Ballots will be provided by February 15 to all standard members in good standing of the Society, and will include spaces for write-in candidates.
+Ballots must be returned to the Nominating Committee Chair no later than April 15.
 The election results will be announced at the annual Business Meeting.
-In the event of a tie, a run-off will be held at the Annual Meeting's General Business meeting.
+In the event of a tie, a run-off will be held at the Annual Meeting’s General Business meeting.

 Section 3.
 Distinguished Fellow of the Society